 - People of Colour (POC): This term is the most inclusive descriptor of non-White people, though it should be used thoughtfully to determine if an oppression issue needs to be specified about a particular racial group, or if it truly applies to all People of Colour.
 For example, when referring to people who experience heightened police brutality, we need to speak to Black people’s experiences, specifically.
 While many UK institutions refer to Black, Asian, and Minority Ethnic (BAME) people, this term inaccurately refers to ethnicities other than White as minorities, when in actuality they are a Global majority.
 Many POC have rejected the term BAME as not one that they relate to or would ever use.

-- South West And North Africa (SWANA): While often referred to as the ‘Middle East’, SWANA distinguishes the region in geographical terms, rather than the inaccurate positioning in relation to “the West.”
+- South West Asia and North Africa (SWANA): While often referred to as the ‘Middle East’, SWANA distinguishes the region in geographical terms, rather than the inaccurate positioning in relation to “the West.”

 Use this mini-quiz to test your understanding of these concepts, and check your answers at the bottom!